-- A 4 1/2 digit digital voltmeter (DVM). - A -10 volt to +10 volt adjustable voltage source.
+- A 7 1/2 to 8 1/2 digit digital voltmeter (DVM) accurate to 15 ppm. - A -10 volt to +10 volt adjustable voltage source.
 The voltage source must be very stable and must have an output impedance of less than 500 ohms.
+A calibration board, MSXB 041, which serves as an adjustable voltage source is available from Microstar Laboratories.